How To Properly Enjoy A Pepperoni RollMarch 15, 2019

 Place rolls flat on a baking sheet.

-Place pepperoni sticks and mozzarella stick in center and roll.
+Place pepperoni sticks and a mozzarella stick in the center and roll.

 Follow baking instructions for crescent rolls

 Heat up the marinara sauce in a saucepan (or microwave)

 No matter which pepperoni roll you buy or make, all of West Virginia hopes you enjoy a little Italy in Appalachia.